Fabian-Schmidt/esphome-truma_inetbox/README.md

 ESPHome component to remote control Truma CP Plus Heater by simulating a Truma iNet box.

-See [1](https://github.com/danielfett/inetbox.py) and [2](https://github.com/mc0110/inetbox2mqtt) for great documentation about how to connect an CP Plus to an ESP32.
+See [1](https://github.com/danielfett/inetbox.py) and [2](https://github.com/mc0110/inetbox2mqtt) for great documentation about how to connect an CP Plus to an ESP32 or RP2040.

 ## Acknowledgements